No results for ""

 • If the SDK is offline, return the provided fallback value with the ERROR evaluation reason and the corresponding error code.

 • Fetch the flag definition from the flag store.
-If the definition is not found, return the provided default value with the ERROR evaluation reason and the corresponding error code.
+If the definition is not found, return the provided fallback value with the ERROR evaluation reason and the corresponding error code.

-• If the context doesn't have a key attribute, or if the context key is invalid, return the provided default value with the ERROR evaluation reason and the corresponding error code.
+• If the context doesn't have a key attribute, or if the context key is invalid, return the provided fallback value with the ERROR evaluation reason and the corresponding error code.

 • If the flag is turned off, return the flag's default off variation with the OFF evaluation reason.